xpack/vscode-xpack-extension-ts/README.md

 }
 ```

-With the help of `xpm`, the complete cycle of prepare/build/execute
+With a bit of `xpm` magic, the complete cycle of prepare/build/execute
-can be invoked via:
+can be reduced to:

 ```bash
 cd <project>